-Short selling allows you to basically borrow an asset, such as Bitcoins, to sell at current prices.
-Then, later on you can purchase the Bitcoins to pay back the person or organization you borrowed them from when selling the first time around.
-Hopefully when you go to repurchase the Bitcoins, prices will have dropped, so it will be cheaper to purchase the assets that need to be paid back.
+Short selling allows you to basically borrow an asset, such as Bitcoins, and sell it at current prices.
+Later on, you can purchase the Bitcoins to pay back the person or organization you borrowed them from when selling the first time around.
+Hopefully, when you go to repurchase the Bitcoins, prices will have dropped, so it will be cheaper to purchase the assets that need to be paid back.

 Let’s illustrate this with a short example:

 - You short sale (borrow and sell) 10 Bitcoins when the price is $4,000

 - This means you get $40,000